codec-digital/maximum-solar-website/src/posts/the-advantages-of-opting-for-a-locally-owned-solar-power-provider-in-tasmania.md

 ---
 title: "The Advantages of Opting for a Locally Owned Solar Power Provider, in Tasmania"
 slug: "the-advantages-of-opting-for-a-locally-owned-solar-power-provider-in-tasmania"
-description: "When thinking about setting up solar power in Tasmania, choosing a provider that is locally owned comes with several benefits that go beyond just your home or b"
+description: "When thinking about setting up solar power in Tasmania, choosing a provider that is locally owned comes with several benefits that go beyond just your home or business."
 publishedAt: "2024-04-18T12:39:15.000Z"
 updatedAt: "2024-04-18T12:39:15.000Z"
 featured: false